 You can insert a cartridge with CBD oil into a vaporizer, as well as smoke CBD flower in a joint.
 You can also inhale concentrated CBD in the form of sugar waxes, provided that you own a vape pen with a special chamber for concentrates.
 By using CBD this way, you will be able to feel its effects in just ten minutes.
 On the other hand, smoking CBD can result in exposure to carcinogens and irritate the lungs, so it might not be the best choice for regular consumption.

 When Is the Best Time to Take CBD for Sleep?

 It is often recommended that when you first start using CBD for sleep, you should try taking CBD during the day.
 That way, you can see how you react to a specific dosage of CBD and adjust that dosage accordingly to achieve the best results.

 If you want to inhale some CBD before going to bed, you can do it around half an hour before bedtime.
 And if you want to take CBD oil or CBD tincture, do it around an hour before trying to sleep.

-In case you want to go for an edible, eat it two to three hours before going to bed.
+In case you want to go for an edible, eat it one hour before going to bed.
 Why?
-The CBD in an edible has to go through the digestive system to start working its magic, which means that it will take you much longer to feel its effects in comparison to other forms of CBD.
+The CBD in an edible has to go through the digestive system to start working, which means that it will take you much longer to feel its effects in comparison to other forms of CBD.